NotYasho/dotfiles/README.md

 # KDE Plasma Dotfiles

-**Note: This backup is automated with a shell script running on crontob** *Nothing, just wanted to flex*
+**Note: This backup is automated with a shell script running on crontab** *Nothing, just wanted to flex*

 ### Theme